jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-4 Attribution File.md

 Revision: https://en.wikipedia.org/w/index.php?title=Phoenix_(constellation)&oldid=1237187773
 License of the work: CC-BY-SA-4.0
 Creator names: Wikipedia Authors
+task_description: 'Teach the model how to rhyme.'
+created_by: juliadenham
+Title of work: Phoenix (constellation)

 For more information on what to include in your attribution.txt file, see [For your attribution.txt](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#for-your-attributiontxt-file) file in CONTRIBUTING.md.